Hammer vs Hammerless Double-Barrel Shotguns: A Comprehensive Analysis for Indian Firearm Enthusiasts

 With the hammers down, a hammer gun is mechanically relaxed:

-No spring energy stored
+No spring energy is stored.

-Trigger pull alone cannot fire the gun
+A trigger pull alone cannot fire the gun.

-Cocking is a deliberate, visible action
+Cocking is a deliberate, visible action.

 This gives the shooter clear visual confirmation of the gun’s status.